 3. Representations and warranties of the sale and purchase agreement

-On the one hand, the seller promises that the circumstances of the business as described are true and correct.
+On the one hand, the seller promises that the business’s circumstances are true and correct.
 The following are some of the events that the seller must vouch for:

 - They do not violate any law or other previous contracts.